Policies Targeting Existing Buildings

 Commercial and multifamily benchmarking

 The city of Miami is a partner with Miami Dade County on the Building Efficiency 305 (BE305) initiative which is part of the City Energy Project.
-The program will require public and private buildings over 20K square feet to report and share publicly their energy usage data via EnergyStar Portfolio Manager.
-The city has not yet launched this program.
+Under the BE305 program, owners of multifamily and commercial buildings with 20,000 square feet or greater of floor space and 5 or more units are required to report and share publicly their energy usage data via EnergyStar Portfolio Manager.

 Incentives